Renters' Rights Bill Hub for Letting Agents

 No, fixed-term tenancies will be abolished, and all tenancies will become periodic.
 This means tenants can immediately serve two months' notice when they enter a property, effectively making this the minimum tenancy period.

 Landlords will not be allowed to require more than one month’s rent in advance.
 Tenants can voluntarily pay in advance after the tenancy begins, but it cannot be a condition of the tenancy.
-This may impact international students who traditionally pay large sums upfront to secure a property, the self-employed, people with poor credit ratings, and those with criminal histories or county court judgements (CCJs).
+This will impact international students who traditionally pay large sums upfront to secure a property, the self-employed, people with poor credit ratings, and those with criminal histories or county court judgements (CCJs).
 Rent already paid in advance won’t need to be returned as long as it is paid before the law changes.

 Yes, agents must hand over keys even if the first month’s rent hasn’t been paid.
 The new regulations require tenancy agreements to be signed before collecting rent, giving tenants legal rights to occupy the property regardless of payment.
 This means agents must release the keys even if rent hasn’t cleared, creating a risk of tenants moving in while in arrears.
 Although this aims to protect tenants from unfair practices, it increases financial risks for landlords and agents if tenants fail to pay on time.